dheeraj2112/AWS_With_Snowflake_Project/README.md

-# AWS Lambda Snowflake Project using Python3.8 connector.
+# AWS Lambda with Snowflake Project using Python3.8 connector.

 This project is an integration from AWS Lambda to Snowflake Data Cloud for Data Analysis and Manipulation.